vxj9800/bareMetalRP2040/02_xipAndFlash/README.md

 - `SRL` - Left unchanged since enough information about this bit is not available.
 - `CFS` - Left unchanged since these bits correspond to Microwire flavor of SPI protocol, which is not being used here.
 - `DFS_32` - Set to 31 since the data from Flash is expected to be 32-bits in size.
-- `SPI_FRF` - Left unchanged, to `0x0`, since the communication is supposed to happen in Standard SPI format, not in Dual SPI or Quad SPI format.
+- `SPI_FRF` - Left unchanged, to `0x0`, since the communication is supposed to happen in Standard SPI format, not in Dual-SPI or Quad-SPI format.
 - `SSTE` - Enabling this will make the `CSn` to go high at the end of a message.
 The Flash used here doesn't mandate this, so it is left unchanged, to `0x0`.

 Let's look at the XIP related configuration in `SPI_CTRLR0`,